RESOURCES

 How Does Beam Steering Work?

-How Does Photonic Beam Steering Work?
+How Does Optical Phased Array Photonic Beam Steering Work?

 Photonic, optic or laser beam steering involves manipulating the refraction of a medium to redirect the path of a light beam passing through it.
 Mediums could be prisms, lenses, mirrors, or diffraction gratings.
-Various instruments can achieve these redirections, including:
+A lens not only focuses the beam but also enables precise steering by altering the propagation angle, while the surface quality of optical components is crucial for optimal device performance and minimizing scattering losses.

 • Mechanical mirror-based gimbals